cpumarfrohberg/user_behavior/README.md

 - **Dashboard**: View recent logs and cost statistics in Streamlit UI

 **Access Monitoring:**
-- Streamlit UI: Navigate to "Monitoring" page
+- Navigate to "Monitoring" page in Streamlit UI
-- Database: Connect to PostgreSQL at `localhost:5432`
+- Connect to PostgreSQL at `localhost:5432` for direct database access

 ## Testing